 X-factor is that elusive quality that sets one person apart from the crowd.
 It’s something to do with charisma, a little bit about the way that person makes you aspire to be like them, and a lot about them making you feel like you’ve known them forever.
 Whatever the exact ingredients, if we could bottle it and sell it we’d all be millionaires.
 As you will have guessed, this article isn’t about the TV phenomenon of th

 “If you’re a candidate.
 Sit down.
 Take a moment.
 Listen to me.
 PLEASE!!!!!
 Last week I attended three client interviews.
 I had three excellent candidates, but two of them talked themselves out of a job.
 The third guy got the job.
 So.
 What did he do that the other two didn’t?
+He entered the room and looked my client in the eye.
+He smiled and sat down when invited to do so.
+He was 5 minutes late, but he’d rung me

 Your professional qualifications were flawless, but again you didn’t get the job.
 As a jobseeker, you keep asking yourself the question why this is happening over and over again, but you don’t know the answer.
 Also many workers reach their boundaries when it goes beyond pure professional demands in every day working life.
 So why do people fail in their job search or are stuck at work even though they have always been